truongsonghiep/journey-to-the-west/chapter_001.md

 What is your surname (xing)?”
 The Monkey King again replied, “I have no temper (xing).
 If a man rebukes me, I am not offended; if he hits me, I am not angered.
-In fact, I simply repay him with a ceremonial greeting and that‟s all.
-My whole life‟s without ill temper.”
+In fact, I simply repay him with a ceremonial greeting and that's all.
+My whole life's without ill temper.”
 “I‟m not speaking of your temper,” the Patriarch said.
 “I‟m asking after the name of your parents.”
 “I have no parents either,” said the Monkey King.
 The Patriarch said, “If you